chentsulin/awesome-graphql/README.md

 * [graphql-thinky](https://github.com/fenos/graphql-thinky) - Build an optimized GraphQL schema from Thinky RethinkDB models.
 * [graphql-pouch](https://github.com/MikeBild/graphql-pouch) - A GraphQL-API runtime on top of PouchDB created by GraphQL shorthand notation as a self contained service with CouchDB synchronization.
 * [gql-tools](https://github.com/almilo/gql-tools) - Tool library with CLI for schema generation and manipulation.
+* [graphql-iso-date](https://github.com/excitement-engineer/graphql-iso-date) - A GraphQL date scalar type to be used with GraphQL.js.
+This scalar represents a date in the ISO 8601 format YYYY-MM-DD.

 ##### Relay Related